 - The sustainable packaging is convenient and avoids vitamin bottles going in the trash.

-I’ve mentioned this in other articles before, but I really appreciate brands who find ways to reduce waste.
+I’ve mentioned this in other articles before, but I really appreciate brands that find ways to reduce waste.
 I’m not perfect, but I do try to reuse things and avoid acquiring a ton of things that will just end up in the trash.

 I like that the First Day vitamins come with a reusable, high-quality bottle, and after that, you simply get refill packets to fill it back up.
 It’s always bothered me to throw away vitamin and supplement bottles because they can definitely be reused!
 That’s taken care of with First Day.

 This also keeps costs down – you’re paying for the highest quality vitamins instead of a new bottle each month.

 - The gummy vitamins for kids are competitively priced.

-Finally, the price is pretty close to competitors like Hiya and Ritual, though your first bottle won’t be as low as Hiya’s introductory offer.
+Finally, the price is pretty close to competitors like Hiya and Ritual, though your first bottle won’t be as low as Hiya’s introductory offer of $15.
 If you plan to subscribe & save, one bottle will cost $33.15.
 The more kids you have, the more you save.
 For example, if you have three kids, your price drops to $26.35 per bottle.

 June 2022 UPDATE: Get the Hiya review here: Are Hiya Vitamins the Best Multivitamins for Kids?